mohimanilab/TransDiscovery/README.md

 This workflow is designed to identify novel biotransformations by intergrating molecular networks (connecting related molecules with similar mass spectra), association networks (connecting co-occurring molecules and microbes) and knowledgebases of microbial enzymes.
 The identification process is based on the hypothesis that whenever a microbial enzyme biotransforms a substrate molecule to a product, we observe (i) a strong positive correlation between the enzyme/strain and the product, (ii) a strong negative correlation between the enzyme/strain and the substrate, and (iii) an edge in the molecular network between the substrate and the product.
 ## Main Steps
 ### preparing input data
-The following data is required to successfully run TransDiscovery Pipeline
+The following data is required to successfully run TransDiscovery
 #### Association network result
 Association network is constructed by calculating pairwise association test between molecular features and microbial features using selected statistical test.
 The association result can be obtained using the pipeline from [AssociationNetworks](https://github.com/mohimanilab/AssociationNetworks/blob/master/README.md).
 It takes a metabolic feature matrix and a metagenomic feature matrix as input.
 The output will be the association between each molecular feature and microbial feature with the corresponding correlation and p-value.